argorar/WebMConverter/README.md

 Follow an object on the canvas easly.
 Steps for a correct workflow:

-1. Use trim to define the clip lenght
+1. Use trim to define the clip lenght (optional)

 2. Open Crop filter and define the crop size, use ```New resolution``` as guide. **Even numbers are required**.
 You can use ```Set dimensions``` for exact values
     ![new resolution](img/newResolution.png)